-These are artist run spaces who are still fresh, but very much embedded in, and a symbol for, the artist scene in Antwerp, offering their space, energy and time to show younger artists and their peers.
+These are artist run spaces who are still fresh, but very much embedded in, and a symbol for, the artist scene in Antwerp, offering their space, energy and time to show younger artists, themselves and their peers.

 Multiplied provides a platform for young artists to exhibit and distribute multiples of various shapes and sizes in a limitless way.
 The focus of this project will not be the concept of a multiple as an economic resource, but as a democratic medium to spread the ideas and images of the artist.

 The artists for this exhibition were selected through an open call.
 The main criteria for this selection where a DIY attitude and the motivation to distribute their work to a wide audience.
 De Apotheek is a pop-up art space and a non-profit organisation in a vacant pharmacy for young artists and initiators.